 Your repair obligations are outlined in the terms of your lease.
+If you are a homeowner of one our new build homes that is still under warranty, you can find information on New build repairs during defect period.
 However, in most circumstances you will be responsible for the following items:

 - The window glazing (but not the frame).